Are you ready to convene a Dialogue that…

 Ideally 4 weeks beforehand.

 - The only information needed to announce your Dialogue event is a Dialogue Event Title, Convenor information and the Date and Time.
 These details can be edited up until the Dialogue event has taken place.

 - Further optional details can be added at anytime including the name of your Curator, event format, city, detailed description, acknowledgements, and an image.
 You can also allow people to contact you directly.

-- You are encouraged to announce your Dialogue on the Gateway as early as possible, but no later than four weeks prior to your event.
-By announcing your event on the Gateway, you automatically publicish it on the Global Map of Dialogues and the details of your Dialogue will be visible for others.
+- You are encouraged to announce your Dialogue on the Gateway as early as possible.
+By announcing your event on the Gateway, the details of your Dialogue will be visible publicly.

 Between 4 weeks to 2 days beforehand.